AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/entry-management.md

 ![](assets/journey-re-entrance.png)

-Nach dem erneuten Eintritt können Profile erneut in die Journey eintreten.
+Nach diesem Zeitraum für den erneuten Eintritt können Profile erneut in die Journey eintreten.
 Um dies zu vermeiden und den erneuten Eintritt für diese Profile vollständig zu deaktivieren, können Sie eine Bedingung hinzufügen, um anhand von Profil- oder Zielgruppendaten zu testen, ob das Profil bereits eingetreten ist oder nicht.

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 30 days.
 Indeed, as we remove all information about persons who entered the journey 30 days after they enter, we cannot know the person entered previously, more than 30 days ago. -->

-## Journey für Unternehmen{#entry-business}
+## Geschäfts-Journeys{#entry-business}

 <!--
 Business events follow re-entrance rules in the same way as for unitary events.
 If a journey allows re-entrance, the next business event will be processed.